Title IX Grievance Procedures

 I. Non-Discrimination Policy; Designated Title IX Coordinator

-Fordham University is an academic institution that, in compliance with federal, state, and local laws, does not discriminate on the basis of race, color, creed, religion, age, sex, gender, national origin, marital or parental status, sexual orientation, citizenship status, veteran status, disability, or any other basis prohibited by law.
+Fordham University is an academic institution that, in compliance with federal, state, and local laws, does not discriminate on the basis of race, color, creed, religion, age, sex, gender, national origin, marital or parental status, sexual orientation, citizenship status, veteran status, disability, genetic predisposition, carrier status, or any other basis prohibited by law.
 No otherwise qualified person shall be discriminated against in any programs or activities of the University because of disability.
 Likewise, no person shall be discriminated against on the basis of sex.
 Fordham University does not knowingly support or patronize any organization that engages in unlawful discrimination.

 This policy is strictly enforced by the University and alleged violations receive prompt attention and appropriate corrective action.
-The University will take steps to prevent discrimination and harassment, to prevent the recurrence of discrimination and harassment, and to remedy the discriminatory effects of discrimination on victims and others, as appropriate.
+The University will take steps to prevent discrimination and harassment, to prevent the recurrence of discrimination and harassment, and will take appropriate action to remedy the effects of discrimination.

-Complaints of discrimination by students against other students should be brought to the complainant’s Dean of Students for handling.
-All other complaints involving students and employees, only employees, or third parties should be brought to the Director of Institutional Equity and Compliance for handling.
+Complaints of discrimination by students against other students should be brought to the Department of Public Safety or to the Dean of Students for the campus at which the student is enrolled for handling, Dean of Students at Rose Hill or the Dean of Students at Lincoln Center; students at the Westchester campus should contact the Dean of Students at Lincoln Center; students at Calder Center should contact the Dean of Students at Rose Hill.
+All other complaints involving students and employees, faculty and employees only, or third parties should be brought to the Department of Public Safety or to the Director of Institutional Equity and Compliance / Title IX Coordinator for handling.

-The Director of Institutional Equity and Compliance is the University’s compliance officer for all forms of discrimination and is specifically designated as the University’s Title IX Coordinator, responsible for the University’s Title IX compliance efforts, including sex and gender discrimination, sexual harassment, sexual assault and violence, stalking, domestic violence, retaliation and athletics.
+The Director of Institutional Equity and Compliance is the University’s compliance officer for all forms of discrimination and is specifically designated as the University’s Title IX Coordinator, responsible for the University’s Title IX compliance efforts and violations of University policies, including gender equity in athletics, and all forms of discrimination, limitations on consensual relationships, sex and gender discrimination, sexual harassment, rape / sex abuse, other sexual misconduct, stalking, forcible touching, dating and domestic violence, intimidation and retaliation for filing such complaints.
 Inquiries concerning the application of Title IX and its implementing regulation may be referred to the designated Title IX Coordinator or to the Office for Civil Rights of the U.S. Department of Education.
-The Director may be contacted at:
+Fordham’s Title IX coordinator may be contacted at:

 Rose Hill Campus